The Open Group

 The Open Group is a global consortium that seeks to "enable the achievement of business objectives" by developing "open, vendor-neutral technology standards and certifications."
-It has over 840 member organizations and provides a number of services, including strategy, management, innovation and research, standards, certification, and test development.
+It has 900+ member organizations and provides a number of services, including strategy, management, innovation and research, standards, certification, and test development.
 It was established in 1996 when X/Open merged with the Open Software Foundation.

 The Open Group is the certifying body for the UNIX trademark, and publishes the Single UNIX Specification technical standard, which extends the POSIX standards.
 The Open Group also develops and manages the TOGAF standard, which is an industry standard enterprise architecture framework.

 Members

-The over 840 members include a range of technology vendors and buyers as well as government agencies, including, for example, Capgemini, Fujitsu, HPE, Orbus Software, IBM, Huawei, Philips, the U.S. Department of Defense, and NASA.
+The 900+ members include a range of technology vendors and buyers as well as government agencies, including, for example, Capgemini, Fujitsu, Hewlett Packard Enterprise, Orbus Software, IBM, Huawei, the United States Department of Defense and NASA.
 There is no obligation on product developers or vendors to adopt the standards developed by the association.